Posted on:

 Google Slides Audio Not Working

-- File too large → Compress with Audacity before uploading
+- File too large: compress with Audacity

-- Browser issue → Switch to Google Chrome
+- Browser issue: switch to Chrome

 Google Slides Video Not Playing or Shows Black Screen